 The length of any Medical Assistant program depends on class schedule and thoroughness of the program.
 The entire program at NPCollege takes 9 months to fully prepare you for field and employment challenges.
-In addition, NPCollege gives you the opportunity to take the State approved Phlebotomy course without incurring any tuition costs after successful completion of the Medical Assistant program.
+In addition, NPCollege gives you the opportunity to take the California State approved Phlebotomy course without paying any tuition costs after successful completion of the Medical Assistant program.

 Can I transfer credits from another school to take the Medial Assistant program at NPCollege?

 Because of the length of the program and to ensure quality of training, you may only challenge introductory classes to receive additional credits.
 To qualify, you can submit your prior school’s unofficial transcripts or proof of past related work experience for an evaluation